-Millions of people will flock to the national parks this summer, seeking the magnificent scenery and interesting history.
+Millions of people flock to the national parks each summer, seeking magnificent scenery and interesting history.
 But what if, instead, millions of people discovered the parklike nature of their own backyards and community open spaces?

 According to Douglas Tallamy, a well-known entomologist and ecologist, “We cling to the notion that nature should be saved where nature remains, not where humans work, live, farm, or play.”